Selective inference for effect modification via the lasso

+by the law of large numbers.
+The population limit on the right hand side is known as the optimally weighted average treatment effect \citep{crump2006moving}; see also \citet{li2018balancing,zhao2019covariate}.

-A somewhat surprising observation from the previous figures is that although our selective inference procedure cannot guarantee selective error control due to estimation error of $\mu_t$ and $\mu_y$, the false coverage rate was not too much larger than the nominal level in many simulation settings.
-In \Cref{fig:fcr-bias-high} we compare FCR with coverage error of ATE in all the simulation settings.
-The confidence intervals of ATE were obtained by a simple linear regression of $Y_i - \hat{\mu}_y(\bm X_i)$ on $T_i - \hat{\mu}_t(\bm X_i)$.
+Confidence intervals of the WATE were obtained by a simple linear regression of $Y_i - \hat{\mu}_y(\bm X_i)$ on $T_i - \hat{\mu}_t(\bm X_i)$.
 In randomized settings ($s_t = 0$), both error rates were controlled at the nominal level as expected.
-In observational settings ($s_t = 5$ or $25$), coverage of ATE was very poor, sometimes completely missing the target (coverage error is almost 100\%).
-In contrast, although there is also no guarantee of controlling the FCR as we have shown previously, the FCR was always smaller than the coverage error of ATE.
-This suggests that the selective inference of effect modification may be more robust to estimation error in the nuisance functions than the semiparametric inference of ATE.
+In observational settings ($s_t = 5$ or $25$), coverage of WATE was very poor, sometimes completely missing the target (coverage error is almost 100\%).
+In contrast, although there is also no guarantee of controlling the FCR as we have shown previously, the FCR was always smaller than the coverage error of WATE.
+This suggests that the selective inference of effect modification may be more robust to estimation error in the nuisance functions than the semiparametric inference of WATE.